josue-rojas/Modulos-Design/docs/Layout-simple.md

 ### About \_layouts/simple

-(!NOTETODOTODO ADD A PREVIEW IMAGE HERE)
+(!NOTETODO ADD A PREVIEW IMAGE HERE)

 __This layout does not use partials__